 Our Hardship Fund is available to help students who are not eligible for help from ALF.
 This means students who have been assessed as EU or Overseas for fees purposes.

-For more information on any of the above please visit our Student Support Service.
+For more information on any of the above please contact Student Services.